Skip to Content (Press Enter)

 Circle is a relationship-based agency, meaning we encourage strong relationships between intended parents and surrogates.

 Becoming a surrogate is life-changing.
-Surrogate mothers – more commonly referred to a gestational surrogates or gestational carriers – are generous and selfless, passionate about family, and willing to help others.
+Surrogate mothers or surrogates – sometimes referred to a gestational surrogates or gestational carriers – are generous and selfless, passionate about family, and willing to help others.
 Many surrogates form life-long bonds with their intended parents, and remain part of each others' lives well after the baby is born.

 To be able to give someone the gift of parenthood is empowering.
 Women who apply to become surrogates are ready to be 100% dedicated emotionally, mentally and physically for their intended parents.

 If you're considering surrogacy, you can review the pros and cons of becoming a surrogate mother.
 See the benefits and challenges associated with surrogacy.